TyronRusty/CustomerRegistration/README.md

 # Customer Registration

-this is simple customer registartion web app , that allow to add , delete and edit customers records
+this is  a simple customer registartion web app , that allows to add , delete and edit customers records

 ## Installation